pryrt/avtest/README.md

 The one note is that I have to be able to either include the tempdir/notepad++/ folder in the path, or I have to somehow tell the test suite to try that location for notepad++ before the search.

+From my appveyor experiments, it seems to work whether it's explicitly run from the tempdir or whether the tempdir is added to the path...